ACSL

 The winning teams/individuals will be invited to participate in All-Star Contest.

-The Contest will be held on August, 2025.
+The Contest will be held in August, 2026.

 All the teams will compete in their own division.